Getting Started

 Note

-If your location experiences an issue, more information is available by expanding the location.
+If your location experiences an issue, more information is available by clicking on the location.

 A system is a virtual representation of a physical system at the edge location.
 After the system is deployed at the edge location, it should be paired with a system in Fleet Command.
 This helps ensure that when software is deployed in Fleet Command, it is deployed to the physical system.